Robert Eisenstadt's

 9 COOLIDGE PRINTS OF DOGS PLAYING POKER

-The one in the center is titled, "A Bold Bluff."
+The print in the center is titled, "A Bold Bluff."
 The other eight, going clockwise from the upper left, are: A Friend In Need, A Waterloo, Pinched With Four Aces, His Station And Four Aces, A Stranger In Camp, Sitting Up With A Sick Friend, Post Mortem, and Poker Sympathy.
-(I don't know the name of the Coolidge one in the small photo, the one in the corner of the Poker Sympathy frame.)

 Back to list/links